 The Mill lacks any real space to set up a viable radio station that won't be in the way of other visitors and demonstration activities so building on the past experiences of Dave and Don we set up a temporary station in Daves van just outside the entrance to the Mill.

-We kept the system simple reflecting: the temporary nature of the station, a desire to be unobtrusive, the requirement to operate from battery power.
+We kept the system simple reflecting: the temporary nature of the station, a desire to be unobtrusive, and the requirement to operate from battery power.
 The equipment comprised:

 - Icom IC-706 HF/6m/2m Transceiver